The Best Ceiling Speakers For 2022-2023

 Be it movies, music, etc. it handles it all beautifully.
 Everything is just so full bodied and articulate which makes watching anything with it a real treat.

-They’re definitely not small considering they come in at 10 pounds, but for the larger room where you want something that can belt it out, this is definitely it.
+They’re definitely not small and weigh about 4.3 pounds, but for the larger room where you want something that can belt it out, this is definitely it.

 The best part is that it retains all the useful features of its smaller counterparts like a swivel tweeter so you can aim the sound, paintable grilles so they blend in, and rubber surroundings to minimize distortion while still being able to go louder and deeper.